soapbox-pub/rebased/docs/configuration/cheatsheet.md

     * `Pleroma.Web.ActivityPub.MRF.KeywordPolicy`: Rejects or removes from the federated timeline or replaces keywords.
 (See [`:mrf_keyword`](#mrf_keyword)).
     * `Pleroma.Web.ActivityPub.MRF.ForceMentionsInContent`: Forces every mentioned user to be reflected in the post content.
     * `Pleroma.Web.ActivityPub.MRF.InlineQuotePolicy`: Forces quote post URLs to be reflected in the message content inline.
-    * `Pleroma.Web.ActivityPub.MRF.QuoteToLinkTagPolicy`: Force a Link tag for posts quoting another post. (may break outgoing federation of quote posts with older Pleroma versions)
+    * `Pleroma.Web.ActivityPub.MRF.QuoteToLinkTagPolicy`: Force a Link tag for posts quoting another post. (may break outgoing federation of quote posts with older Pleroma versions).
+    * `Pleroma.Web.ActivityPub.MRF.ForceMention`: Forces posts to include a mention of the author of parent post or the author of quoted post.
 * `transparency`: Make the content of your Message Rewrite Facility settings public (via nodeinfo).
 * `transparency_exclusions`: Exclude specific instance names from MRF transparency.
 The use of the exclusions feature will be disclosed in nodeinfo as a boolean value.